Destiny Mastercard® review: A simple credit-building card saddled with too many fees for comfort

 The Destiny Mastercard is an unsecured credit-building card that can help you rebuild your credit if you have no credit or a bad credit history.

-Unfortunately, this card is rife with fees counterproductive to a consumer’s credit-building efforts.
-It carries high ongoing fees and has an incredibly high ongoing APR.
-This credit-building card has the same issues as other fee-heavy cards that might help you build your credit, but at an even heavier cost.
+Unfortunately, this card carries high ongoing fees and an incredibly high ongoing APR counterproductive to your credit-building efforts.
+Though this credit-building card has the same issues as other fee-heavy cards that might help you build your credit, it comes at an even higher cost.

 If you need to build credit and the Destiny Mastercard is the only option available, it works in a pinch.
-However, proceed cautiously and move on to a card with fewer fees as soon as your credit score allows.
+However, you should proceed cautiously and switch to a card with fewer fees as soon as your credit score allows.

 Rewards